 Compression hosiery has been used in the treatment of vein issues since their patent in 1848.
 Thus, the success of compression garments in the improvement of discomfort, swelling, and fatigue has been well-documented over time.

 The compression hose extends up the leg to above the knee area.
 They work by placing pressure on the veins.
 The tight fit at the foot and ankle pushes blood flow up the leg in its natural-flowing direction with the decreasing tightness of the stocking, overcoming obstacles presented by the damaged varicose veins.

 Tips for Using Compression Hose

-First of all, and most importantly, it is imperative that you speak with a healthcare professional before deciding to use compression hose for your varicose vein symptoms.
+First of all, and most importantly, it is imperative that you speak with a healthcare professional before deciding to use a compression hose for your varicose vein symptoms.
 It can be dangerous to wear them if you have any form of arterial disease.

 A thorough exam should be performed and you should have the approval of the doctor before attempting to alleviate symptoms on your own.

 Compression garments vary in size, style, and material used in their fabrication.

-Wear your compression hose only during the day unless the doctor gives you alternate instruction.
+Wear your compression hose only during the day unless the doctor gives you alternate instructions.
 Hand washing in gentle detergent and drying flat will help to keep their shape longer.
 You can expect them to last around four months or so.

 The stocking comes in either knee-high or thigh-high length.
 Usually, knee-high is sufficient, unless your varicose veins are higher up on your leg.
 They are available in different weights.
 The doctor will recommend the one that’s right for your particular condition.